 Calculating Early Modern Book Prices

-If fixed-term copyright had little effect on eighteenth-century book prices, what did shape literary economics during the period?
+If fixed-duration copyright had little effect on eighteenth-century book prices, what did shape literary economics during the period?
 One way to answer this question is to build a series of statistical models that measure the degree to which different variables are correlated with the rise and fall of book prices.
 The following analysis pursues this approach, using a series of linear models to measure the extent to which book prices can be predicted given different features of a book, such as the age of the book’s author or the size of the book.

 For each metadata feature available within the corpus described above, I built a simple linear model and obtained a measure of the degree to which the model explained the variance in book prices from the period.
 Specifically, I took note of the adjusted R² value, a standard measure between 0 and 1 of the extent to which a statistical model accounts for the variance within a dependent variable (in this case book price).
 For each metadata feature that was tested, the R² value is reported below as a percentage.
 Taken collectively, these R² values help show the extent to which various features of a publication helped determine that publication’s price: